thudfactor/thudfactor/src/content/posts/2024/05/editor/index.md

 ## Stand-alone editors

 I see [Sublime](https://www.sublimetext.com/) is still kicking around.
 It'd been my favorite for a long time, until Atom and then VSCode seemed more exciting.
-I think you can [still get Atom](httpsIt'd been my favorite for a long time, until Atom and then VSCode seemed more exciting.
-I think you can [still get Atom]() but it's no longer in active development.
+It'd been my favorite for a long time, until Atom and then VSCode seemed more exciting.
+I think you can still get Atom but it's no longer in active development.

 [BBEdit](https://www.barebones.com/support/bbedit/updates.html) is also still with us.
 In fact, they released version 15 just ten days ago.
 Much of my early work on the web was done through BBEdit, so I have fond memories.